dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 !!!
 Caution "Important"
     Never delete PVs that are dynamically provided.
 They are only handles for pods mounting the storage.
 Storage lifecycle is entirely controlled via PVCs.

-&#x3009;Delete the storage by deleting the PVC like this:
+&#8680; Delete the storage by deleting the PVC like this:

     oc delete pvc/my-container-storage